How safe are your children’s toys?

 He adds that as a parent, a good hack to reduce the risk of choking is to make sure the toys you get children, especially toddlers, cannot fit inside the roll of toilet paper.

+She founded Amara Initiative after her daughter died.
+Amara Initiative conducts safety training and first aid for caregivers.

 “The pain of losing a child is quite immeasurable.
-Her name was Amara, and she chocked while she was being fed by her nanny.
-I could not comprehend how God could allow such a thing to happen, and I felt angry and in pain.
-However, I got to thinking afterwards, if I had been there, could I have been able to save her?
+Her name was Amara, and she choked while she was being fed by her nanny.
+I could not comprehend how God could allow such a thing to happen, and I felt angry and in pain," Alice says.

+"However, I got to thinking afterward, if I had been there, could I have been able to save her?
 What is it that I could have done differently?
-It haunted me because on her death certificate, it was written ‘preventable death’.”
+It haunted me because on her death certificate, it was written ‘preventable death’,” she reflects.

 “I would get so many ‘Oh, yes that happens’ or ‘I am so sorry, take heart, I also know of another family who went through the same ordeal’, and this awakened me to the dangers that surround our children that a lot of times we take casually.”